PrathmeshK-Code/Simon-Says-Color/README.md

 # Simon-Says-Color
-Code version of the classic Simon game
+Code version of the classic Simon game implementing non-nuilt-in ArrayList class.

 Game instructions:
 - A simple text-based simulation of the game will display the words red, blue, green, or yellow.